AaronFengZY/CG-Rookie-project/README.md

-# CGRookie-project-
+# Computer Graphic Rookie project
-This is the complete project of XJTU COMP551805(Computer Graphic), which includes rendering, geometry, and physical simulations.
+This is the complete project (i.e means you can get a perfect score) of XJTU COMP551805(Computer Graphic), which includes rendering, geometry, and physical simulations.

 <img src="./实验依赖关系图.png" width="400" />